hariharan1412/whatsapp_bulk_messenger/README.md

 - "Enter Message" - Type the message you want to send

-- "Select Chromedriver file" - select the correct Chromedriver file (**Compulsary**)
+- "Select Chromedriver file" - select the correct Chromedriver file (**compulsory**)

-- "Select Contact file" - select the contact file which have the list of contacts that you want to send messages (**Compulsary**)
+- "Select Contact file" - select the contact file which have the list of contacts that you want to send messages (**compulsory**)

     - The Contact file should be in either .csv or .xlsx format